Program at a GlanceComputer Programming Computer Science Computer Software Engineering

 The distance education platform gives students access to a variety of graduate programs, including master's degrees, certificates, and individual courses, allowing CU Boulder online distance education students to earn the same degrees and have the same resources as on-campus students.

-Master of Science (MS) in Computer Science program overview
+Master of Engineering (ME) in Computer Science program overview

 "US News and World Report" ranks the Computer Science program at CU Boulder 40th overall and 22nd among public graduate programs (2017).
 It is one of the leading departments in the nation, as measured by the prominence of its research programs and the placement of its students.
 The program has research groups in human-computer interaction, machine learning, numerical and parallel computation, databases, networks, software engineering, systems, and theoretical computer science.